Code-Institute-Submissions/shellym96-marvel-quiz/README.md

 I wanted to ensure the user that the correct result to match their own personality.
 To achieve this I had done research on each Avengers personality type, then to match it up with my answers I done the math of the total points and the results for them to match the user correctly.
 This was really important to me to have this working correctly , so the user had the full experience of a Marvel personality quiz.

-Consider adding a mockup image using the "Am I Responsive" website.
-Here's your deployed site as an example: https://ui.dev/amiresponsive?url=https://shellym96.github.io/marvel-quiz
+Here's my deployed site as an example: https://ui.dev/amiresponsive?url=https://shellym96.github.io/marvel-quiz